Athletics: Swiss court temporarily suspends IAAF testosterone rules

 Swiss justice moves slowly, meaning a final ruling on the admissability of the IAAF measures could take years.

-"This is an important case that will have fundamental implications for the human rights of female athletes," Semenya's Swiss lawyer, Dorothee Schramm, said in the statement.
+"This is an important case that will have fundamental implications for the human rights of female athletes," Semenya's Swiss lawyer, Dorothee Schramm, said.

+Semenya had planned to compete at the rarely-run distance of 2,000 metres at a meeting in Montreuil in the Paris suburbs on Jun 11.
+It remains to be seen if she will now take part in the 800m instead.

+Wambui, the Kenyan runner, told AFP in an interview lat month that she refuses to take the testosterone-lowering medication and that the introduction of the new rules had left her lacking the will to train "because you don't know what you are training for".